Magic: The Gathering: Expansions

 For the first few years of its production, Magic: The Gathering featured a small number of cards with names or artwork with demonic or occultist themes, in 1995 the company elected to remove such references from the game.
 In 2002, believing that the depiction of demons was becoming less controversial and that the game had established itself sufficiently, Wizards of the Coast reversed this policy and resumed printing cards with "demon" in their names.

 In 2019, starting with Throne of Eldraine, booster packs have a chance of containing an alternate art "showcase card".
-This is to increase the reward of buying boosters and making it more exciting.
+This is to increase the reward of buying boosters and make opening packs more exciting.

 A new format, "Jumpstart", was introduced in July 2020 alongside the Core 2021 set.
 These are special themed 20-card booster packs, based on nearly 500 cards, several being reprints of cards from previous sets, with 121 possible packs available.
 Each is a curated set rather than random selection of cards, built around a theme, such as "Pirates" or "Unicorns".
 Each theme has a small number of possible card sets on that theme, distributed on a rarity basis, such that the specific booster that a player purchases will still be a random selection.
 Because many are reprints, not all Jumpstart cards are available to be used in the various Constructed formats but can be used in other modes of play.
 Jumpstart was designed to make it much easier to get into Magic by eliminating the deck-building but still providing some customization and randomness that comes with card acquisition and deck building.
 A special Jumpstart format was introduced for these boosters, where players select two desired themes, and are given a random booster from those themes and sufficient land cards to make a 60-card deck.

+With the release of the Murders At Karlov Manor set in February 2024, Wizards have introduced a new booster set called "Play boosters", which replace Draft and Set booster packs in the future.
+Play boosters contain 14 cards with a set distribution of common, uncommon, and rare/mythic cards, along with land and wildcards; however, within each of these, there is a chance for special "booster fun" variant.
+There is also a chance at a card from "The List", a limited number of cards from MTG's history.
+These boosters are intended to be usable for draft gameplay modes as well as for normal library expansion, as in years since the Set booster introduction, Wizards had found that stores favors those sales over Draft boosters.

+In 2025, Wizards announced that 2026 would have 7 standard-legal sets releasing, the highest ever.
+They also clarified that 2027 would return to the norm of 6.